1231360-ISEP/lei-24-s2-1db-g021/docs/sprint2/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ## Performance

 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

-### Memory Consumption
-* The application should use object serialization to ensure data persistence between two runs of the application;